-1 See the separate admissions policy for sixth form.

-2 The PAN for Year 12 is for external applicants only.
+&lt;sup>1 See the separate admissions policy for years 7 to 11.
+The PAN for Year 12 is for external applicants only.
 It is in addition to students moving on from Year 11 at this school.
-3 Devon County Council will provide free school transport for Devon-resident children where the school is further than a walking distance of 3 miles.
-See Devon's Education Transport Policy for full details or eligibility to school transport.
+For Devon-resident young people.
+Where the school is further than a walking distance of 3 miles.
+See the Education Transport Policy for full details.